Native America: the Earth is a Gift

 One recent example: a group of Hopi took part in a University of Arizona research project looking at DNA for the purpose of better understanding diabetes.
 When that DNA was used without permission in a later research project to determine when Hopi people first appeared in the Southwest, the Hopi Nation successfully sued, arguing that their DNA information was used to contradict religious beliefs about their origins in the Southwest.

-It's essential when looking at any contemporary culture to give primary consideration to their belief system regarding names, meanings, and functions, instead of reverting to past misconceptions, or relying solely on current science.
+It's essential when looking at any contemporary indigenous culture to give primary consideration to their belief system regarding history, names, meanings, and functions, instead of reverting to past misconceptions, or relying solely on current science.
+That is a form of cultural reclamation that has become much more prevalent in the last few years, part of an overall concept of indigeneity in which indigenous voices (culture-bearers, scholars, artists, etc.) are taking the lead in re-defining and re-presenting their cultures.

 According to the archaeological record, North America was populated from the same Bering “land bridge” that brought people into the Americas beginning 40,000 years ago.
 Archaeologists can trace their routes as groups pushed south and across the continent, with evidence of groups in Chile by c.
 9000 BCE.
 Clovis points dating back to 11,000 BCE are exquisitely worked arrowheads with a distinct fluting around the edges.
 They were first found in Clovis, New Mexico in the 1930's; since then, Clovis points have been found across the Americas--as well as other arrowheads, tools and artifacts from Paleo-Indians, some with even earlier origin dates.